 Qnty 52 .1in Headers Pins

 PCB fabrication files are included with this application note and can be directly loaded within the product order site of Sunstone Circuits.

 CompactRIO Single-Board Controller products are low-cost embedded deployment solutions based on NI CompactRIO.
 Each CompactRIO Single-Board Controller integrates an embedded real-time processor, a high-performance FPGA, and onboard analog and digital I/O onto a single board.
 All I/O is connected directly to the FPGA, providing low-level customization of timing and I/O signal processing.
 The FPGA is connected to the embedded real-time processor via a high-speed PCI bus.
 LabVIEW contains built-in data transfer mechanisms to pass data from the I/O to the FPGA and also from the FPGA to the embedded processor for real-time analysis, post-processing, data logging, or communication to a networked host computer.

 Figure 2.
 Example NI sbRIO with integrated analog, digital and 24V relay control

 The NI Ultiboard interface enables layout and routing of PCB designs.
 Integration with NI Multisim allows transfer of schematics to layout.
 Ultiboard exports and produces industry standard format such as Gerber and DXF to take a final, optimized board to prototype and manufacture.

-sbRIO Daughter Board Reference Design for Multisim & Ultiboard
+You can also refer to sbRIO Daughter Board Reference Design for Multisim & Ultiboard.

 Figure 3.
 NI Ultiboard layout of the sbRIO to TI ECG analog front end adapter